Snowmobile Trail Conditions

 Corridor 15 Vappy Trail (Mason Trail Junction to Ossipee Trail parking lot Rt 171)

-Corridor 26 towards Wolfeboro – South of Ossipee Trail Parking Lot on RT 171 CLOSED
+Corridor 26 towards Wolfeboro – South of Ossipee Trail Parking Lot on RT 171

 Corridor 15 Ossipee Mountain Trail – Parking lot to Mt.
 Shaw (State managed) CHECK WITH STATE